Shu244/HTTPRequestTest/README.md

-This repo is used to test HTTP requests
+This repo is used to test HTTP requests and responses.